Dragon-Wonder/Attacker-The-Game/README.md

 *Redo the Monster Leveling up system (a bit wonky right now)

   ~Might need to also redo entirely the damage and health calculation depending on what I end up changing

+*Chnage level ups to be you can place any amount of points in any stat.

+*Implenment a walking action betwene fight.

+  ~Random chnace to run into moster

+*Redo leveling system to work off of experience rather then monster killed.

 ###Long-term